theunissenlab/soundsep2/README.md

 ## Installation on M1 Mac

+The current branch includes a migration from PyQt5 to PyQt6.
+PyQt5 can only run through Rosetta on M1 Macs, and may cause issues with other packages that are not installed through Rosetta.

+### Previous instructions:

 Installation on a M1 Mac is more complicated because PyQt5 is incompatible and needs to be installed via Rosetta.
 The instructions here are based on [this stackoverflow answer](https://stackoverflow.com/a/68038451):

 1. First create a duplicate Terminal that opens in Rosetta (duplicate the terminal in your `Applications/Utilities` folder, rename it, right-click > Get Info, and check the Rosetta box)